-Absences caused because of a school-sanctioned event will count as planned absences.
-However, all assignments are to be gathered and completed prior to the event.
+• Absences caused because of a school-sanctioned event will count as planned

-GRADING & HOMEWORK POLICIES
+GRADING AND HOMEWORK POLICIES

 Grading Basis

 All academic grading for core subjects at The Ambrose School is based upon standards and follows a criterion-referenced base for evaluation.
 Specific standards and procedures are provided for students and parents at the start of the school year.
 The following scale is used for recording grades.